techhat/openrecipeformat/README.rst

 Many of the files in this repository are intended to document the Open Recipe Format.
 Others are examples, to help programmers understand how to best use the format.
-And finally, sample source code is provided to give programmers a jump start in their coding efforts.
+And finally, sample source code is provided to give programmers a jump- start in their coding efforts.